 - Gatling Blaster

-Melta equipped Reavers will use the maniple’s free Power to Locomotives movement to close into fusion range and strip shields with their megabolters along the way.
+The chainfist equipped Reaver will use the maniple’s free Power to Locomotives movement to close into melee range and strip shields with its megabolter along the way.
 The Warbringers struggle to break shields on their own, as usual, and rely on the Reavers to do the heavy lifting until the shields are down to cause serious damage.
-The Warbringers are where the Bi-Folded Power Containment upgrade really begins to shine, allowing them to push their reactors more often and more safely than normal, and with such a massive reactor track to begin with this makes them very deadly.
-Being able to fire their weapons that already have Draining and then getting the chance to push for Shieldbane as well, if needed, makes these titans deadlier than usual.
+The Warbringer with the belicosa is where the Bi-Folded Power Containment upgrade really begins to shine, allowing it to push its reactor more often and more safely than normal, and with such a massive reactor track to begin with this makes it very deadly.
+Being able to fire weapons that already have Draining and then getting the chance to push for Shieldbane as well, if needed, makes the Warbringer deadlier than usual.

-On the Princeps Senioris we have opted for Iron Clad Tyrant as you will often want to take either Split Fire or First Fire orders and want to improve the force’s reliability.
-Normally you’d look at Swift Killer for a gunline list, but the Warbringers’ 2/3 manoeuvre value combined with Crucius heat management means you probably won’t need it in order to line up shots, and can focus on ensuring you shoot as often as possible instead.
+On the Princeps Seniores we have opted for Iron Clad Tyrant as you will often want to take either Split Fire or First Fire orders and want to improve the force’s reliability as well as Charge order on your melee Reaver.
+Normally you’d look at Swift Killer for a gunline list, but the Warbringers’ 2/3 manoeuvre value combined with Crucius heat management and tracking gyroscopes means you probably won’t need it in order to line up shots, and can focus on ensuring you shoot as often as possible instead.

 If you want to go all-in on your legion’s theme, you could consider taking more volcano cannons – they’re powerful, and you’ve got the heat-management tools to fire them in the early game without having to worry too much about melting down immediately.
 You could also swap one of the Reavers out for some Lancers for some more close range punch (or just take a banner in a larger game.